treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

 ## Relationship of View and Action

 I would like to review the relationship between view and action.
-As an example, when the bar action of Foo controller calls the render() method without arguments, the content of the following template is output.
+As an example, when the bar action of the Foo controller calls the render() method without arguments, the content of the following template will be output.

 ```
  views/foo/bar.erb
 ```

-If you call the render() method with an argument, the contents of the appropriate template is output.
+If you call the render() method with an argument, the contents of the appropriate template will be output.

-Template files that you like can be added.
-Once you have added a new one, run the following command once in the view directory.
-It’s all that’s needed in order to add the new template which will be then added to the makefile entry of the build.
+You can add template files as you like.
+But consider, once you have added a new one (or several), you must run the following command once in the view directory:

 ```
  $ cd views
  $ make qmake
 ```

+That's all that was needed to do in order to add the new template which will has been added to the makefile entry of the build.<br>
 Remember to reflect the new template that you’ve added in the shared library.

-<span style="color: #b22222">**In brief: After you add a template file use "make qmake".** </span>
+<span style="color: #b22222">**In brief: After you have added a template file, use the "make qmake" command.** </span>

 ## To Output a String

 We are going to the output the string "Hello world".
 There are two ways to do this.
-First, we can use the following method.
+First, we can use the following method:

 ```
  <% eh("Hello world"); %>